gitlabhq/gitlabhq/doc/administration/monitoring/performance/prometheus.md

    take effect

-By default, Prometheus will run as the `gitlab-prometheus` user and listen on TCP port `9090` under localhost.
+By default, Prometheus will run as the `gitlab-prometheus` user and listen on TCP port `9090`.
 If the [node exporter](#node-exporter) service has been enabled, it will automatically be set up as a monitoring target for Prometheus.

 ## Viewing Performance Metrics

-After you have [enabled Prometheus](#configuring-prometheus), you can visit `<your_domain_name>:9090` for the dashboard that Prometheus offers by default.
+After you have [enabled Prometheus](#configuring-prometheus), you can visit `http://<your_domain_name>:9090` for the dashboard that Prometheus offers by default.

 >**Note:**
-Currently if SSL has been enabled, you will not be able to access Prometheus on the same hostname as GitLab due to HSTS.
-This configuration will be supported in a future release.
+If SSL has been enabled, you will not be able to access Prometheus on the same hostname as GitLab due to [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
+We recommend setting up a new DNS entry for Prometheus to access the console, for example `http://prometheus.example.com:9090/`.

 The performance data collected by Prometheus can be viewed directly in the Prometheus console or through a compatible dashboard tool.